asdfjkl/jfxchess/README.md

 - ship a default database of a few thousand interesting games
 - option to show arrow that illustrates engine top-move in analysis
 - [DONE] "drag" pieces in enter-position dialog
-- show more engine info: Tablebase Hits and Hash percentage
+- [DONE] show more engine info: Tablebase Hits and Hash percentage
 - ship with pre-configured 4-piece (size!) tablebases
 - ability to click on engine lines
-- drag and drop for pgn files
+- [DONE] drag and drop for pgn files